testributor/agent/README.md

 This program's functionality is directly related to the functionality offered by Testributor.
 For this reason, changes on Testributor might trigger changes on the Agent as well.
-For this reason, popular versioning schemes (semantic?) might not make much sense unless they apply to both Testributor and Agent.
+Popular versioning schemes (semantic?) might not make much sense unless they apply to both Testributor and Agent.
 Versioning of the Agent is under consideration.

 ## Participating